Lab Created Diamonds: Do They Really Save Money?

 Synthetic diamonds are created one of two ways:

-- High Pressure/High Temperature (HPHT): This method imitates the natural environment where diamonds are created.
+• High Pressure/High Temperature (HPHT): This method imitates the natural environment where diamonds are created.
 Small diamond seeds are placed into a press that generates very high pressure and high temperature (over 2000°C).
 This grows the seeds into larger diamonds, like a sped-up version of what happens beneath the Earth's surface.
-HPHT is an old method that started in the 1950's.
+HPHT is an old method that started in the 1950s.

 The HPHT treatment is also used to enhance the color of poor quality natural diamonds.
 An ugly brown diamond can go through the process and come out colorless.
 While this sounds good, be careful of HPHT-treated diamonds.
-If a diamond has been enhanced, labs generally disclose it on their report.
+If a diamond has been enhanced, labs generally disclose it in their report.

-- Chemical Vapor Deposition (CVD): In this method, a small diamond "seed" is placed into a sealed chamber, which is filled with a carbon-rich gas mixture and heated to 800°C-1200°C. The carbon is activated and attaches to the diamond seed, atom by atom, until they grow into diamonds large enough for cutting.
+• Chemical Vapor Deposition (CVD): In this method, a small diamond "seed" is placed into a sealed chamber, which is filled with a carbon-rich gas mixture and heated to 800°C-1200°C. The carbon is activated and attaches to the diamond seed, atom by atom until they grow into diamonds large enough for cutting.

 While the method sounds complicated, there's no question about the quality of CVD diamonds.
 John Angus, Emeritus Professor of Engineering at Case Western Reserve University says, "The diamonds made by CVD are exactly the same thing as the ones dug out of the ground, and often are of higher quality.
 They are definitely not unnatural."